A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Diversity: India is known as the “land of diversity” because of its many religions, languages, cultures, foods, festivals, and traditions.
 People of different backgrounds coexist peacefully in India.

-Vegetarianism: India has the highest proportion of vegetarians in the industry, with 35–40% of the population identifying as vegetarian.
+Vegetarianism: India has the highest proportion of vegetarians in the industry, with 35–40% of the population recognizing and naming as vegetarian.

 Cricket: India is home to the industry’s highest cricket ground, the Chail Cricket Ground, which was built in 1893.